 The Council expects Suppliers throughout the supply chain to support the principles contained in the Code of Conduct, and to actively communicate and promote the principles to their own supply chains.
 The Council reserves the right to request details of how Suppliers and their supply chains comply with the Supplier Code of Conduct and take action where appropriate, including termination of the business relationship and/or legal action.
 The Council's contract managers may visit (and/or appoint external partners to visit) the Supplier (or their sub-contractors or agents) to assess compliance with the Code.

 6. Review of Code of Conduct

+Responsible Officer: Procurement & Commissioning Support Manager, Corporate

+Resources Department

-Responsible Officer: Head of Commissioning and Procurement Support, Corporate Resources Department Review date: October 2019 (or as required in the event of changes in legislation etc.)
+Review date: March 2022 (or as required in the event of changes in legislation etc.)